Logiqx/covid-stats/docs/nims-population/README.md

 It may be worth clarifying what the vaccination data available from the [UKHSA website](https://coronavirus.data.gov.uk/details/vaccinations?areaType=nation&areaName=England) actually represents.

-This screen grab is saying that 13.9% of today's 80-84 year-olds had received their first dose by 1 Jan 2021.
+The screen grab blow is showing that 13.9% of today's 80-84 year-olds received their first dose by 1 Jan 2021.
 It does NOT say that 13.9% of 80-84 years on 1 Jan 2021 had received their first dose.
-This data (even via the API) cannot be used to determine how many doses were administered to specific age groups for dates in the past, nor how many people were in the NIMS "national citizen list" for a specific age-group for dates in the past.
+This data (even via the API) cannot be used directly to determine how many doses were administered to specific age groups for dates in the past, nor how many people were in the NIMS "national citizen list" for a specific age-group for dates in the past. *

-Any analysis attempting to match historical vaccination rates with death registrations from an ONS dataset (e.g. deaths by vaccination status) will almost certainly be matching vaccination rates based on the people alive today to the deaths of others occurring in the past.
-The results will likely be confusing and undoubtedly misleading.
+Any analysis attempting to match historical vaccination rates with death registrations from an ONS dataset (e.g. deaths by vaccination status) could eaily be matching vaccination rates based on the people alive today to the deaths of others occurring in the past.
+Data from such analysis will likely be confusing and undoubtedly misleading.

+\* It is possible to retrieve some historical / archive data using the [API](https://coronavirus.data.gov.uk/details/download) but caution is required prior to 22 April 2022.
+This is because of the way that ages were split into cohorts using fixed dates prior to that date, described below.

 ![img](img/vaccine_demographics.png)